dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

  The <xref:System.Windows.Input.Mouse> and <xref:System.Windows.Input.Keyboard> classes are covered in more detail throughout this overview.

 ### Stylus Input
- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] has integrated support for the <xref:System.Windows.Input.Stylus>.
-The <xref:System.Windows.Input.Stylus> is a pen input made popular by the Tablet PC.  [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications can treat the stylus as a mouse by using the mouse API, but [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] also exposes a stylus device abstraction that use a model similar to the keyboard and mouse.
+ WPF has integrated support for the <xref:System.Windows.Input.Stylus>.
+The <xref:System.Windows.Input.Stylus> is a pen input made popular by the Tablet PC.
+WPF applications can treat the stylus as a mouse by using the mouse API, but WPF also exposes a stylus device abstraction that use a model similar to the keyboard and mouse.
 All stylus-related APIs contain the word "Stylus".

  Because the stylus can act as a mouse, applications that support only mouse input can still obtain some level of stylus support automatically.
 When the stylus is used in such a manner, the application is given the opportunity to handle the appropriate stylus event and then handles the corresponding mouse event.
 In addition, higher-level services such as ink input are also available through the stylus device abstraction.
 For more information about ink as input, see [Getting Started with Ink](getting-started-with-ink.md).

 <a name="event_routing"></a>
 ## Event Routing
  A <xref:System.Windows.FrameworkElement> can contain other elements as child elements in its content model, forming a tree of elements.
-In [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], the parent element can participate in input directed to its child elements or other descendants by handing events.
+In WPF, the parent element can participate in input directed to its child elements or other descendants by handing events.
 This is especially useful for building controls out of smaller controls, a process known as "control composition" or "compositing."
 For more information about element trees and how element trees relate to event routes, see [Trees in WPF](trees-in-wpf.md).

  Event routing is the process of forwarding events to multiple elements, so that a particular object or element along the route can choose to offer a significant response (through handling) to an event that might have been sourced by a different element.
 Routed events use one of three routing mechanisms: direct, bubbling, and tunneling.
 In direct routing, the source element is the only element notified, and the event is not routed to any other elements.
 However, the direct routed event still offers some additional capabilities that are only present for routed events as opposed to standard CLR events.
 Bubbling works up the element tree by first notifying the element that sourced the event, then the parent element, and so on.
 Tunneling starts at the root of the element tree and works down, ending with the original source element.
 For more information about routed events, see [Routed Events Overview](routed-events-overview.md).

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] input events generally come in pairs that consists of a tunneling event and a bubbling event.
+ WPF input events generally come in pairs that consists of a tunneling event and a bubbling event.
 Tunneling events are distinguished from bubbling events with the "Preview" prefix.
 For instance, <xref:System.Windows.Input.Mouse.PreviewMouseMove> is the tunneling version of a mouse move event and <xref:System.Windows.Input.Mouse.MouseMove> is the bubbling version of this event.
-This event pairing is a convention that is implemented at the element level and is not an inherent capability of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] event system.
+This event pairing is a convention that is implemented at the element level and is not an inherent capability of the WPF event system.
 For details, see the WPF Input Events section in [Routed Events Overview](routed-events-overview.md).

 <a name="handling_input_events"></a>
 ## Handling Input Events